datarisk-io/mlops_codex/docs/source/training_guide.rst

 **AutoML:** Is when the training is pre defined using the AutoML module.
 The required files are the training data and some configuration parameters for the package.

-**External:** Is when you perform the model training on your machine or any other place, external to Neomaril.
+**External:** Is when you perform the model training on your machine or any other place, external to MLOps.
 You need to upload it, if you want to monitor your model in our environment.

 Creating the training experiment
 --------------------------------

-We can create the experiment using the :py:meth:`neomaril_codex.training.NeomarilTrainingClient.create_training_experiment` method.
+We can create the experiment using the :py:meth:`mlops_codex.training.MLOpsTrainingClient.create_training_experiment` method.

 .. code:: python

     # Start the client
-    training_client =  NeomarilTrainingClient()
+    training_client =  MLOpsTrainingClient()

     # Creating a new training experiment
     training = training_client.create_training_experiment(